Get Approved for up to $35,000 in 3 minutes

 Cryptocurrency Exchanges

 This consists of using online exchange platforms for cryptocurrency.
 Some examples of this would be Binance and Coinbase.
-Just because you are using a platform to help you with your crypto buying, selling and trading, it doesn’t mean you aren’t subjected to taxes.
+Just because you are using a platform to help you with your crypto buying, selling and trading, it doesn’t mean you aren’t subject to taxes.
 These platforms can help you make informed decisions as well as keep track of all of your crypto transactions.
 Which platform you use will make a difference in how you find this information and submit it to the CRA with any other required information.

 Capital Gains